 First, we will classify sampling periods according to source locations using 5-day HYSPLIT back trajectories [Draxler and Rolph, 2003].
 Because the CASPOL measures forward and backscattering and depolarization ratio of individual particles, the relationship between aerosol properties (concentration and type) and backscattering intensity and depolarization ratio can be accurately constrained for a variety of aerosol types including those shown in Figure 1 above as well as transported continental background and biogenic aerosols and mineral dust.
 After initial classification, we will evaluate whether the CASPOL data are unique for each aerosol source type.
-If unique optical signatures are observed, aerosol classification in future work may rely directly on classification by the CASPOL.
+If unique optical signatures are observed, aerosol classification in future work may rely on the CASPOL signatures.